benreckas/the-dev-toolkit/dev-tools.md

 [HTML5 Boilerplate](https://html5boilerplate.com/) - Allows you to quickly build adaptable web apps or sites.

 ### Design Tools
-[Adobe Kuler](https://color.adobe.com/create/color-wheel/) - A fantastic color resource.
+[Adobe Color CC](https://color.adobe.com/create/color-wheel/) - A fantastic color resource.
 Provides multiple color values for a desired color swatch.
 User generated library of color pallets.
 Syncs with Photoshop, Illustrator, and other Adobe Products.

 [Colllor](http://colllor.com/) - Another color resource that will provide various values for a given color.